erizov/Professor/semester_1/lecture_05_trees/binary_search_tree/README.md

 ## Prerequisites

 - Basic programming knowledge in Python or Java
-- Understanding of arrays, lists, and basic data structures
+- Understanding of arrays, lists, and basic content structures
 - Familiarity with loops, conditionals, and functions

 By the end of this lecture, students will be able to:

 1. Implement Binary Search Tree from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to tackle real-world problems

 ### Short Description

-An efficient search algorithm that finds the position of a target value within a sorted array by repeatedly dividing the search interval in half.
+An efficient search strategy that finds the position of a target value within a sorted array by repeatedly dividing the search interval in half.
 Addresses quickly locating items in sorted collections.
 Example: Finding page 250 in a 500-page book by checking middle (250), then narrowing search.
 Operates by comparing target with middle element, eliminating half the search space each iteration.

 **Key Characteristics:**
 - **Time Complexity**: O(log n) because each comparison eliminates half of the remaining search space, requiring at most log₂(n) comparisons.